-The Governing Body endeavours to follow the guidelines as laid down in the SEND Code of Practice (2015) to;
+The Governing Body endeavours to follow the guidelines as laid down in the SEND Code of Practice (2015) to:

-- Use their best endeavours to make sure that a pupil with SEND gets the support they need this means doing everything they can to meet children and young people's Special Educational Needs. - Ensure that children and young people with SEND engage in the activities of the school alongside pupils who do not have SEND. - Designate a teacher to be responsible for co-ordinating SEND provision the SEND coordinator, or SENDCo. - Inform parents/carers when they are making special educational provision for a child. - Prepare an SEND information report and their arrangements for the admission of disabled children, the steps being taken to prevent disabled children from being treated less favourably than others, the facilities provided to enable access to the school for disabled children and their accessibility plan showing how they plan to improve access progressively over time.
+Use their best endeavours to make sure that a pupil with SEN gets the support they need - this means doing everything they can to meet children and young people's Special Educational Needs.

+- Ensure that children and young people with SEN engage in the activities of the school alongside pupils who do not have SEN. - Designate a teacher to be responsible for co-ordinating SEN provision the SEN co-ordinator, or SENCO. - Inform parents/carers when they are making special educational provision for a child. - Prepare an SEN information report and their arrangements for the admission of disabled children, the steps being taken to prevent disabled children from being treated less favourably than others, the facilities provided to enable access to the school for disabled children and their accessibility plan showing how they plan to improve access progressively over time.

-The Headteacher
+The Principal

-The Headteacher has responsibility for the day-to-day management of all aspects of the school's work, including provision for pupils with special educational needs.
-The Headteacher will keep the Governing Body fully informed on Special Educational Needs issues.
-The Headteacher will initially take responsibility for SEND at the school.
-The Headteacher will work closely with the Governor with responsibility for SEND.
+The Principal has responsibility for the day-to-day management of all aspects of the school's work, including provision for pupils with special educational needs.
+The Principal will keep the Governing Body fully informed on Special Educational Needs issues.
+The Principal will work closely with the SENCO and the Governor with responsibility for SEND.